Inmate Tracking for Jail and Prison Systems

 A staff member will often have a report of all court appearances to be used to verify who’ll be leaving.

-Step 2: Inmates should lineup with their RFID wristbands or RFID cards properly presented and ready to be scanned.
+Step 2: Inmates should line up with their RFID wristbands or RFID cards properly presented and ready to be scanned.
 A team member will scan each inmate, double-confirming visual and electronic identity, and escort these inmates to booking or temporary holding.
 What should be logged?
-In multi-segment movements, we recommend using a phrase such as “En Route to Holding” or something to that effect.
+In multi-segment movements, we recommend using phrases such as “En Route to Holding” or something to that effect.

 Step 3: When these inmates arrive to booking or holding, you may scan them again and log “In Holding.”
 This indicates the inmates have arrived to this first segment of the court movement.